Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Simplicity says that the S65 will run for up to 25 minutes in the lowest setting, but it exceeded this figure in the run time test with the soft roller attached (a little over 29 minutes).

-It was slightly above average in the max setting running a little over 8 minutes (8:13 to be exact).
+It was slightly above average in the max setting, running for just over 8 minutes (8:13, to be exact).

-I tested the low setting with the soft roller tool and max setting with the multi-floor LED to simulate real-world usage better since consumers will be using these nozzles for the respective surfaces.
+I tested the low setting with the soft roller tool and the max setting with the multi-floor LED to simulate real-world usage better since consumers will use these nozzles for the respective surfaces.

-You can purchase an extra battery from the Simplicity website or opt for the S65P that comes with two batteries.
+You can purchase an extra battery from the Simplicity website or opt for the S65P, which has two batteries.

 Availability of Parts

-Consumers can purchase spare parts direct from the Simplicity website – batteries, filters, etc.
+Consumers can purchase spare parts directly from the Simplicity website – batteries, filters, etc.

 But don’t expect a Dyson-like flood of options because Simplicity isn’t as popular.